 A continuation of MUS 207.
 Emphasis is placed upon short songs with keyboard accompaniment and choral pieces, both a cappella and accompanied.
 Various styles of text-setting will be investigated.

-MUS 209-210 Music Technology Lab
+MUS 209 Introduction to Music Technology

 Corequisite: MUS 201-202 or instructor's consent